di-unipi-socc/DockerFinder/README.md

   3. **Stars**.
   4. **Pulls**.

+# Try-it now
+You can try DockerFinder by using:
+-[**GUI **](http://black.di.unipi.it/dockerfinder): web-based UI that permits searching for images with a graphical environment.
+- [**CLI**](https://github.com/lucarin91/dockerfinder-cli): a command line interface client.
+Credits to: [lucarin91](https://github.com/lucarin91)

 ## GUI of Docker Finder

 The GUI of DockerFinder is running on [**http://black.di.unipi.it/dockerfinder**](http://black.di.unipi.it/dockerfinder)

-An example of a multi-attribute query submitted to DockerFinder is shown in the gif below.
+An example of a multi-attribute query submitted to DockerFinder by using the GUI is shown in the gif below.
 It search the images that support:
 - *Java 1.8*,
 - *Python 2.7*,
 - *pulls >= 20*.